Cod3Uchiha/Manjiro-Sano-md/README.md

 # *_Acknowledgements_*

-# Special thanks to Franceking • https://github.com/Franceking1
+# Special thanks to Franceking • https://github.com/Franceking1,thank you so much for your support

+# Venocyber_Tech • https://github.com/kingjux|Thanks for your help and support Bro

-# Thank you, D4X-UMAR • https://github.com/D4X-UMAR for your valuable input and support!
+# Thank you, D4X-UMAR • https://github.com/D4X-UMAR